kristiinara/GraphifySwift/README.md

     WHERE
     	number_of_called_methods > veryHighNumberOfCalledMethods
     RETURN
+    	m.app_key as app_key,
     	c.name as class_name,
-    	m.name as name,
+    	m.name as method_name,
-    	m.app_key as app_key,
     	number_of_called_methods as number_of_called_methods

 ##### Parameters